philzook58/philzook58.github.io/_posts/2024-07-15-linear_grobner_egraph.md

 ```

 Fooling around a little with a toy egraph example.
 We can do algebra on eclasses because they are sympy variables.
-Here I assert $bar^2 = foo(bar)$
+Here I assert $bar^2 = foo(foo(bar))$

 ```python
 E = EGraph()